wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

 		> [AZURE.WARNING] For high availability of HBase services, you must create a cluster that contains at least **three** nodes.
 This ensures that, if one node goes down, the HBase data regions are available on other nodes.

 4. Click the checkmark icon in the lower right to create the HBase cluster.
->[AZURE.NOTE] After an HBase cluster is deleted, you can create another HBase cluster by using the same default blob container.
+>[AZURE.NOTE] After an HBase cluster is deleted, you can create another HBase cluster by using the same default storage account and the default blob container.
 The new cluster will pick up the HBase tables you created in the original cluster.

 ## Use the HBase shell
-This section describes how to use the HBase shell to create HBase tables, add rows, and list rows.
-Here is the data you will use:
+Currently, there are two way to access HBase.
+This section covers using the HBase shell.
+The next section covers using the .NET SDK.

+For most people, data appears in the tabular format:

-![hdinsight hbase table data][img-hbase-sample-data-tabular]
+![hdinsight hbase tabular data][img-hbase-sample-data-tabular]

-To access the HBase shell, you must first enable Remote Desktop Protocol (RDP), and then make an RDP connection to the HBase cluster.
-For instructions, see [Manage Hadoop clusters in HDInsight using the Azure Management Portal][hdinsight-manage-portal].
+In HBase which is an implementation of BigTable, the same data looks like:

+![hdinsight hbase bigtable data][img-hbase-sample-data-bigtable]

+It'll make more sense after you finish the next procedure.

 **To use the HBase shell**